16th annual governor's

-We are grateful to Utah Valley University for their continued involvement in hosting the Governor's Native American Summit, for our many sponsors, and for members of our community who participate in this event.
-We look forward to a successful and safe event in 2021.
+We are grateful to the University of Utah for offering to host this year's event, for our many sponsors, and for members of our community who participate in this event.
+We look forward to a successful and safe event in 2022.